microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 If the Module's private code uses enumerations and data structures, they are placed here.
 These are not accessible outside of this Module.
-Non-DMF specific include files which contain definitions needed by the Module are also included here:
+Non-DMF-specific include files that contain definitions needed by the Module are also included here:
 ```
 /////////////////////////////////////////////////////////////////////////////////////////////////